Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S4 Puppy raffle/Lesson1.md

 ### Case Studies
 - As we uncover vulnerabilities in the Puppy Raffle codebase, we'll dive into real world case studies detailing times these vulnerabilities were exploited in the wild.
 - This should give you real insight into what's at stake as we're performing security reviews and really instill that these efforts of ours matter.

+### Exercises
+- At the end of the section, we'll have _even more_ exercises for you to expand on your knowledge and challenge yourself beyond the course's teachings.
+These are your opportunities to branch out, network and gain additional experience.
+- This includes participating in a CodeHawks First Flight or a competitive audit!
+Get ready!